Tag: Trump

 As federal prosecutors in Manhattan gathered evidence late last year about President Trump’s role in silencing women with hush payments during the 2016 campaign, Mr. Trump called Matthew G. Whitaker, his newly installed attorney general, with a question.
 He asked whether Geoffrey S. Berman, the United States attorney for the Southern District of New York and a Trump ally, could be put in charge of the widening investigation, according to several American officials with direct knowledge of the call.

-Ho yus, perfectly normal, a president asking an attorney general if … Read the rest
+Ho yus, perfectly normal, a president asking an attorney general if they can put a friend in charge of an investigation into the president.
+What could possibly go corrupt?

 Was Trump really telling a whopper when he said Obama told him he (Obama) was on the edge of war with North Korea?
 Peter Baker at the Times has collected some “Nope”s from people who worked in Obama’s administration.